Winter Road Maintenance Practices

 - Applying the least amount of anti-icer/deicer and sand necessary to maintain the driving surface.

 - Minimizing the use of anti-icers/deicers and sand near environmentally sensitive areas.

 - Updating winter maintenance practices and policies, as new technologies become readily available.

 How does ODOT use salt?

 There is growing evidence that low levels of road salt, used in combination with the snow-fighting tools we already use, may be able to improve highway safety and mobility with minimal impact to the environment.
 ODOT is conducting a five-year pilot project (2012-2017) on two highways in Oregon to test this.
-We do not plan to expand the use of salt into other areas of the state at this time.

 The two test areas connect Oregon with other states that already use salt on the same highways.

 - U.S. 95, in the southeastern corner of Oregon, runs about 120 miles between